Left chevron

 You are more than your CV

 Don't count yourself out of an opportunity because you lack experience.
 Focus on what you as an individual can bring to the table.
-We often see young people, especially women, shy away from opportunities because they don't check every single requirement listed on the job description.
+Often young people, especially women, shy away from opportunities because they don't check every single requirement listed on the job description.
+But Stephanie has a solution.
+"When I doubt myself or wonder whether to apply for something that is perhaps a stretch of my capabilities, I think: What would I do if I were a man?
+Usually, I end up applying."

 Learn to love networking